w-chang/ae353-sp24/docs/README.md

 #### 2 Install Miniconda for Linux

+- **If you already have Miniconda installed, you can ignore this step.**

+- **If you have some other distribution of conda installed (Anaconda, Miniforge, etc.), we reccomend that you first uninstall that distribution then install Miniconda.**

 If you do not have Miniconda already installed, run these four commands in the Terminal to quickly and quietly install the latest 64-bit version of the installer.

 ```bash